NBISweden/workshop-reproducible-research/docs/docker.md

 # Introduction to Docker
 ## What is Docker?
 Docker is a tool designed to make it easier to create, deploy, and run applications by isolating them in "containers".
-The idea is to package your program together with everything it needs (other packages it depends on, various environment settings, data..) into one unit, i.e. a container.
-This way we can ensure that the code generates exactly the same results regardless of where it's executed.
+The idea is to package your code together with everything it needs (other packages it depends on, various environment settings, data..) into one unit, i.e. a container.
+This way we can ensure that the code results in exactly the same output regardless of where it's executed.
 Containers are in many ways similar to virtual machines but more lightweight.
 Rather than starting up a whole new OS, Docker containers can use the same Linux kernel as the system that they're running on.
 This makes them much faster and smaller compared to virtual machines.
 While this might sound a bit technical, actually using Docker is quite easy, fun and very powerful.

-Just as with Git, Docker was designed for software development but is rapidly becoming widly used in scientific research.
+Just as with Git, Docker was designed for software development but is rapidly becoming widely used in scientific research.
 Say that you are building a web application.
 You could then run the web server in one container and the database in another, thereby reducing the risk of one system affecting the other in unpredictable ways.
 Docker containers have also proven to be a very good solution for packaging, running and distributing scientific data analyses.
 Some applications relevant for reproducible research can be:

 * When publishing, package your whole analysis pipeline together with your data in a Docker image and let it accompany the article.
 This way interested readers can reproduce your analysis at the push of a button.
 * Packaging your analysis in a Docker container enables you to develop on e.g. your laptop and then seamlessly move to cluster or cloud to run the actual analysis.